-The Viewshed 2 tool is a new visibility analysis tool released in ArcGIS 10.3 and ArcGIS Pro 1.0.
+The Viewshed 2 tool is a visibility analysis tool released in ArcGIS 10.3 and ArcGIS Pro 1.0.
 The tool takes advantage of a GPU processor by default if one is available on your computer.
-As GPU graphics cards are … Continue reading
+As GPU graphics cards are commonly … Continue reading

 Check out this Story Map on a spatial data exploratory analysis of vehicle crashes in Richmond City, Virginia that identifies hazardous road segments (hotspots) using both Network Kernel Density Estimation (KDE) and Planar KDE methods for eight different bandwidths.